 When I’m not churning out blogs for Penguin Strategies, I like to spend my time behind my camera.
 I enjoy playing the amateur photographer – A LOT.
 I’m also a little bit of an Instagram evangelist, even if I’m a little lazy about using it (unlike our resident Twitter evangelist).
-Instagram, just like all of the other social media platforms, can also be utilized in B2B.
+Instagram, just like all of the other social media platforms, can also be utilized for B2B social media.
 The challenge is how!

 A couple of weeks ago a friend came up and asked me what Instagram is.
 Similar to Twitter, you can tag or categorize your photos with captions.
 Before posting your photo, you can edit it and apply a bunch of different filters.
 It’s like a heavily watered down version of “Photoshop.”
 I follow people and subjects that interest me, for example the “London Independent” as well as a bunch of my college friends and colleagues.
 There are 60 million photos shared each day as well as 1.6 billion likes daily on Instagram.
 Just like any other platform, the number of followers you have should always be higher than the number of people you’re following.